 The IT Support Services department offers support for all University computers, services and applications on Mac and PC platforms.
 The Help Desk is located in Fondren Library West and is open Monday through Friday 8:00 AM - 9:00 PM, Saturday 9:00 AM - 5:00 PM, and Sunday 9:00 AM - 9:00 PM.
 You can place your request for services or support by contacting the Help Desk via phone at 214-768-4357, via email at firstname.lastname@example.org, or online at help.smu.edu.

 SMU classrooms are equipped with a variety of technology devices for instructional use.
 Faculty may request emergency support during class sessions by dialing a special phone number posted in each of the classrooms, and a technician is dispatched immediately.
 Faculty may also request training or assistance in using a variety of classroom technologies including podcasting, classroom response systems and more.

 Development, troubleshooting and support for Microsoft Access databases and FileMaker databases are available by request.

 Computers and printers are ordered, installed, repaired and recycled by IT.

-IT will assist faculty in developing DVDs, PowerPoint presentations, and other multimedia components for use in the classrooms.
-IT also offers assistance to faculty in developing web pages and other instructional materials via the STARS program.
-The STARS program actively recruits students who are highly skilled in the area of technology.
-The STARS students are assigned to faculty by request only.
+IT will assist faculty in developing DVDs, PowerPoint presentations, and other multimedia components for use in classroom instruction.
+IT also offers assistance to faculty in developing course web pages and other instructional materials via the SMU STAR Program.
+The STAR program actively recruits students who are highly skilled in the area of technology.
+The STAR students are assigned to faculty by request only.

 IT provides assistance with statistical and research software through application support as well as assistance in research development and design.